Satya191/ruhappy/README.md

 ```

 ###
-Then install dependencies byb running:
+Then install dependencies by running:
 ###

 ```